-In May this year, the Home Secretary gave a speech on immigration.
+In May 2021, the Home Secretary gave a speech on immigration.
 As well as admonishing a journalist for using ‘language of old’ for asking whether the government would reduce or increase immigration, she made the following promise as part of her immigration plans: “We will be able to count in and count out who is in our country for the first time ever” (see Ms Patel’s full answer here).

 Sadly, the public now seems further from ever from being given a clear and accurate picture of the true level of immigration to this country.